ghosthamlet/awesome-utopia/README.md

 570 BC - 470 BC, Tao Te Ching, Laozi

+540 BC - 400 BC, Book of Rites, Confucius
+(When the Great Tao prevailed, the whole world was one community.)

 540 BC - 400 BC, Analects of Confucius, Confucius

 380 BC, Republic, Plato